Skip to content

 1.5 GC, Full GC

-To support generational garbage collection, Java heap memory is divided into three generations: Young Generation, Old Generation, and Permanent Generation.
+For generational garbage collection, the Java heap memory is divided into three generations: young generation, old generation, and permanent generation.
 Whether the permanent generation executes GC depends on the JVM used.
-Newly generated objects are preferentially placed in the Young Generation Eden area, large objects directly enter the Old Generation, and when the Eden area lacks sufficient space, a Minor GC is triggered.
-Surviving objects move to the Survivor0 area, and when Survivor0 is full, another Minor GC is triggered, moving surviving objects to Survivor1.
-This ensures that one survivor area remains empty for some time.
-After multiple Minor GCs (default 15 times), surviving objects move to the Old Generation.
-The Old Generation stores long-lived objects, and when promoted objects exceed remaining Old Generation space, a Major GC occurs.
-When Old Generation space is insufficient, a Full GC is triggered.
+Newly generated objects are placed in the young generation Eden area first, large objects go directly to the old generation, and when the Eden area does not have enough space, a Minor GC is triggered.
+Surviving objects move to the Survivor0 area, and when Survivor0 is full, a Minor GC is triggered again, moving surviving objects from Survivor0 to Survivor1, ensuring that one survivor area remains empty for a period of time.
+Objects that survive multiple Minor GCs (default 15 times) move to the old generation.
+The old generation stores long-lived objects, and when promoted objects exceed the remaining space in the old generation, a Major GC occurs.
+When the old generation space is insufficient, a Full GC is triggered.
 During Major GC, user threads pause, reducing system performance and throughput.
-Therefore, applications requiring high response times should minimize Major GC occurrences to prevent response timeouts.
-If GC still cannot accommodate objects copied from the Survivor area after completion, an OOM (Out of Memory) occurs.
+Therefore, for high-response applications, try to reduce Major GC occurrences to avoid response timeouts.
+If GC still cannot accommodate objects copied from the Survivor area, an OOM (Out of Memory) occurs.

 1.6 Causes of OutOfMemoryError

-OOM (Out of Memory) exceptions commonly occur due to several reasons:
+Common causes of OOM (Out of Memory) exceptions are:

-3) Code bugs, preventing timely memory release.
-OOM can occur in any of these memory regions.
-When encountering OOM, the exception message can help identify which region caused the memory overflow.
-Adding the parameter -XX:+HeapDumpOnOutMemoryError allows the JVM to dump the current memory heap snapshot upon encountering an OOM exception for later analysis.
+3) Code bugs, memory unable to be reclaimed in time.
+OOM can occur in any of these memory regions, and when encountering OOM, you can locate which region's memory overflow based on the exception information.
+You can add the parameter -XX:+HeapDumpOnOutMemoryError to let the virtual machine dump the current memory heap snapshot when an OOM exception occurs for later analysis.

-Familiarizing oneself with Java memory management mechanisms and configuration parameters, here are some tuning configurations for Java application startup options:
+After familiarizing yourself with the JAVA memory management mechanism and configuration parameters, here are optimizations for JAVA application startup options:

-1. Set the minimum heap size -Xms and maximum size -Xmx equal to avoid reallocating memory after each garbage collection.
+1 Set the minimum heap memory -Xms and maximum -Xmx to be equal to avoid re-allocating memory after each garbage collection

-3. Enable GC logging for later analysis -Xloggc:../logs/gc.log
+3 Enable GC logs for easier analysis later -Xloggc:../logs/gc.log

 2 Built-in Views